M-Yasser1215/cloud-native-task-manager/README.md

 **Vercel returning 404 on all routes**
 Navigating directly to `/login` or `/register` returned a 404 because Vercel tried to find those as static files.
 Fixed by adding a `vercel.json` rewrite rule to serve `index.html` for all routes, letting React Router handle navigation client-side.

+**New database columns not picked up on deploy**
+After adding `verified` and `verification_token` columns to the `User` model, existing users had `NULL` values and new registrations failed.
+SQLAlchemy only creates tables from scratch — it doesn't migrate existing ones.
+Fixed by running `ALTER TABLE` statements manually in Neon's SQL Editor.

+**Render blocking outbound SMTP**
+After implementing email verification using Gmail SMTP, the registration endpoint hung indefinitely with no response.
+Render's free tier blocks outbound connections on both port 465 and 587.
+Attempted workaround with Resend (HTTPS-based) was limited by free tier restrictions.
+Resolved by removing live email sending and replacing it with a registration confirmation page that explains the limitation — email verification is documented as a future improvement.

 ---

 ## 💭 Future Improvements

-- ~~**Mobile responsiveness** - the app is currently designed for desktop browsers only.
-A full responsive redesign using CSS media queries and a mobile-first layout would make it usable across all screen sizes and devices.~~ ✅
+- **Mobile responsiveness** - the app is currently designed for desktop browsers only.
+A full responsive redesign using CSS media queries and a mobile-first layout would make it usable across all screen sizes and devices. ✅
 - **Email verification** - send a confirmation code or magic link to the user's email on registration to verify they own the address before activating the account.
-Could be implemented using SMTP (e.g. Gmail, SendGrid, or Resend).
+Could be implemented using SMTP (e.g. Gmail, SendGrid, or Resend). ❌
+> **Note:** Email verification was attempted during development.
+Gmail SMTP was blocked by Render's free tier, and Resend's free tier restricted sending to verified addresses only.
+The registration flow and verification page exist in the codebase - only the actual email delivery is missing.
+Fully implementable on a paid hosting plan or with a custom domain on Resend.
 - Add due dates to tasks with a date picker and overdue highlighting.
 - Edit task title and description inline without a modal.
 - Add task categories or tags for better organisation.
 - Rate limiting on auth endpoints to prevent brute force attacks.
 - Refresh token flow so users aren't logged out after JWT expiry.
 - End-to-end tests with Cypress covering the auth flow and task CRUD.
-- ~~Change Favicon and Tab name to match the app.~~ ✅
+- Change Favicon and Tab name to match the app. ✅